-Students who leave a district school to become a home school, Bay Virtual School, or alternative school student, after attending a minimum of one semester and participating in athletic activities, will be allowed to continue their athletic participation at that district school once they have submitted a FHSAA and Extracurricular Activity request to the Home School/School Choice Office.
+Students who leave a district school to become a Home School or Florida Virtual School

+-Full Time student, after attending a minimum of one semester and participating in athletic activities, will be allowed to continue their athletic participation at that district school once they have submitted a FHSAA and Extracurricular Activity request to the Home School/School Choice Office.

-Students who leave a district school to become a home school, Bay Virtual School, or alternative school student, after attending less than one semester and/or have not participated in athletic activities, will be required to submit FHSAA and Extracurricular Activity requests to the Home School/School Choice Office to receive an assignment to a school other than their district zoned school (see Section A).
+Students who leave a district school to become a Home School or Florida Virtual School

+-Full Time student, after attending less than one semester and/or have not participated in athletic activities, will be required to submit FHSAA and Extracurricular Activity requests to the Home School/School Choice Office to receive an assignment to a school other than their district zoned school (see Section A).
 Placement is dependent upon space availability using the current enrollment numbers and following the capacity limits set for school choice.